Bacteria make vitamin B12

 So far, even fairly high stress has not removed the burgeoning moons.

 5/25/2015 ~ Last summer I began eating Emmentaler on its own and liked it so much that I stopped making yogurt.
-Recently I’ve switched to ordering American made Swiss Cheese, hopefully with the same B12 making bacteria, in 8 lb. “loafs” from Gourmet Italian.com.)
+Recently I’ve switched to ordering American made Swiss Cheese, hopefully with the same B12 making bacteria.

 Sadly, they sent me bad cheese in February.
 It had few holes, and those were tiny.
 Also, it tasted bad.
 Sadly, Gourmet Italian refused to make good.
 They said I would have to have NOT opened it, in order to send it back.
 To me that makes no sense.
 How would I know it was bad if I hadn’t opened it.
 When I complained on Twitter, Gourmet Italian blocked me instead of addressing the problem.

 I hated to throw so much “food” away, so even though it tasted bad I had some.
 But, it made me sick, throwing up sick.
-So I put it in my compost.
-I should probably mention that the cheese developed fissures (this is before I threw it in the compost), something I’d not seen any cheese do ever before.
+I put the rest in my compost.
+I should probably mention that the cheese developed fissures.
+This is before I threw it in the compost.
+I never saw any cheese do that before.
 So I’m pretty certain there was something wrong with it.

-The most surprising effect of eating cheese with live bacteria that make B12 is that sometimes I can remember things the way I used to.
+The most surprising effect of eating cheese with live B12 making bacteria is that sometimes I can remember things the way I used to.
 For instance, I’ll wonder if I took my Turmeric capsules, and I’ll instantly get this clear mental image.
 I had thought that would never happen again.
 Since my brain injury I’ve had to learn to make a great effort to remember things, and most times even that didn’t work.

 Plus, the moons are coming back on my fingernails, and not just for a couple of weeks when there’s less stress.

-What I think is happening is that the constant supply of B12 from the bacteria, now apparently living in my digestive system, makes it easier for my body to replace B12 in all the deep tissue, where it’s supposed to be.
-It’s not quick, though.
+What I think is happening is that the constant supply of vitamin B12 from the live B12 making bacteria, now apparently living in my digestive system, makes it easier for my body to replace B12 in my deep tissue.
+This is very good, but It’s not quick.

-Another effect is that the multitude of brown spots I had on my midriff is significantly reduced.
-A sebaceous keratosis (the medical name for the brown spots) on my eyelid would get so large it would interfere with my vision, then flake off, etc. as they do.
-Happily it’s become much smaller.
+Another effect is that the multitude of brown spots I had on my midriff is significantly shrinking.
+A sebaceous keratosis (the medical name for the brown spots) on my eyelid would get so large it interfered with my vision, then flake off, etc. as they do.
+Happily it’s much smaller.

-This isn’t the first time I’ve noticed the effect of B12 on brown spots.
+This isn’t the first time I’ve noticed B12’s effect on brown spots.
 Years ago when I first had B12 shots, I had 5 brown spots in a near circle.
 After a few months of shots, half of the spots disappeared.
-But, stress abounds, and that seems to make them come back, except now that I’m eating the Emmentaler the spots are reducing in number and so far… not coming back, despite a lot of stress with Wells Fargo trying to take my home.
-If Wells Fargo didn’t use fraud, it would not be so stressful.
+But, stress abounds, and that seems to make them come back.
+Except now that I’m eating the Emmentaler the spots are reducing in number and so far not coming back, despite a lot of stress with Wells Fargo using fraud to try and take my home.

-If you like cheese, particularly Swiss cheese or any of the cheeses with large holes, why don’t you try eating it daily and see if it works for you the way it’s working for me.
+If you like cheese, particularly any of the cheeses with holes, try eating it daily and see if it works for you like it’s working for me.

-7/3/2015 ~ I switched from ordering Emmentaler imported from Switzerland, which I found to in fact contain vitamin B12 making bacteria, to ordering American made “Swiss Cheese”, at about a third the cost per pound.
-But, I’ve been wondering if the American made has as much Propionibacterium freudenreichii, B12 making bacteria, or if perhaps American cheesemakers rely on some less natural method to achieve the holes characteristic to Swiss Cheese.
+7/3/2015 ~ I switched from ordering imported Swiss Emmentaler, to ordering American made “Swiss Cheese”, at about a third the cost per pound.
+But, I wondering if the American Swiss cheese has as much Propionibacterium freudenreichii, B12 making bacteria.
+Perhaps American cheesemakers rely on some less natural method to achieve the holes characteristic of Swiss Cheese.

 In order to carry out a test, I made yogurt with the American made Swiss Cheese, to see if it bubbled like that I made using authentic Emmentaler.
 The first batch did not.
 The second day I used a half jar of starter saved from the day before and added more small pieces of Swiss Cheese, as well as the customary probiotics.
 Still no bubbling.
 The third day I used a half jar of starter saved from the say before (now 3 days strong) and added more small pieces of Swiss Cheese as well as probiotics.
 I left space at the top of each jar, just in case it began to work, and low and behold, 5 hours later, there was bubbling and each jar had run over.
 Clearly leaving a quarter inch for the bubbling was not enough.